 It’s interesting to note, that every Biblical Feast Day has continuing fulfillments.
 If we study them, we see they happen throughout history and in biblical patterns.
-These fulfillments can also be experienced individually.
+These fulfillments can also be personally experienced today.

-As we approach the Day of Passover, we remember that Nisan 14 was the day Yeshua (Jesus) was crucified.
-Then at the end of the weekly Sabbath following Passover, Yeshua came alive from the dead (Matthew 28:1).
+As we approach the Day of Passover, we remember that Nisan 14 was the day Jesus was crucified.
+Then at the end of the weekly Sabbath following Passover, the Lord came alive from the dead (Matthew 28:1).
 His resurrection was a fulfillment of the Feast of First Fruits.
 First Fruits is sometimes called Resurrection Sunday today.
-First Fruits is a fascinating Feast Day to understand and brings great encouragement to believers.
+First Fruits is a fascinating Feast Day to understand and brings great encouragement to believers in Christ.

 In l Corinthians 5:8, Paul taught believers to keep the Passover Feast.
 Many years later, at the Council of Nicaea (325 AD), Constantine outlawed Passover.
 Unfortunately, the removal of Passover from Christianity has lasted for many years.

 Today, the blessing of Passover is increasingly being restored to followers of Christ.
 As the fullness of God’s Word is being restored along with worship, we are seeing the beginnings of a prophetic company of people being released.
-The more we understand the links between the continuing fulfilments and the foundational ones in the Torah, the more our faith is solidified in Christ.
+The more we understand the links between the continuing fulfilments and our covenant foundations, the more our faith is solidified in Christ.

-This is a special time of year where God meets with us and we remember our covenant with Yeshua (Jesus).
+This is a special time of year where God meets with us and we remember our covenant with Yeshua.
 When we celebrate the Passover Feast, we discover that the Holy Spirit does something deep within our hearts.

 May you be blessed this Passover Season!